Dictionary » Nouns » Earthquake – Meaning, Definition, Synonyms and Antonyms

 • The 7.8 magnitude earthquake destroyed hundreds of buildings in the city.

-• After the earthquake, emergency crews worked tirelessly to rescue survivors from the rubble.
+• After the earthquake, emergency crews worked through the night to rescue survivors from collapsed structures.

 • She felt a small earthquake while sitting in her living room, though it didn’t cause any damage.